The 8 Best Naengmyeon in Seoul, Ranked

 7. Ojangdong Heungnamjip (오장동 흥남집) — Ojang-dong

-Style: Hamheung · Since: 1953 · 3 generations
+Style: Hamheung · Since: 1953 · 4 generations

 The first naengmyeon house on the Hamheung street.
 Founder Noh Yong-won (노용원) came from Heungnam, a port city in Hamgyeong-do Province, and opened here in 1953.
 Regulars originally called it "Heungnam Naengmyeon" — after his hometown — and the name stuck as Ojangdong Heungnamjip ("the Heungnam house in Ojang-dong").
-It's now in its third generation.
+It's now in its fourth generation.

 The style is classic Hamheung: starch noodles, spicy sauce, raw skate sashimi.
 Slightly less touristed than its neighbor up the street.
 Old-Seoul atmosphere in the dining room.